 Liao And Another - Unknown, one possibly a tank

-The most recently hinted at hero and the one with the least amount of info out there, Liao was a founding member of Overwatch along with Soldier: 76, Ana Amari and Reaper, among others.
+The most recently hinted at hero, and the one with the least amount of info out there, is Liao.
+They were a founding member of Overwatch along with Soldier: 76, Ana Amari, and Reaper, among others.
 We have nothing but a name, sourced from an in-universe post about the organisation itself, and nothing beyond that is even hinted at.
 In Ana's lore trailer, we did see this image of the full old Overwatch crew:

 It's possible that Liao could be either of the unrecognised characters on the outer edges.
 Based on the Asian-sounding name, I'd go for the fella myself, leaving the armoured woman as another new character.
 Given she looks like a complete and total badass, I'd bet on her being the tank, something hinted at by the numbers of each class in-game, plus some comments from Blizzard.

 Alejandra - Unknown

 This is much more of a guess, but one the community has built up a lot of evidence for.
 Alejandra and her mother feature in the Soldier: 76 animated short Hero.
-With the focus that is put on the character - even more so than Soldier himself, despite the latter actually featuring in the game already - many felt it was a hint towards a future hero.
+With the focus put on this character - even more so than Soldier himself, despite the latter actually featuring in the game already - many felt it was a hint towards a future hero.
 Some even pointed to Alejandra and Sombra being the same character, due to both having a connection to the Dorado map.
 While that doesn't seem to be true (though who knows with Sombra's unreliable tales of her own past), Alejandra's significance hasn't been downgraded in the minds of some.

 The main issue here is timelines, though Overwatch's is rather confused as it is.
 Alejandra's age is never verified, or when the cinematic short takes place, but the youngest current character is D.Va at 19 - it seems unlikely Blizzard would want to go much younger than that.
 Of course, having a future version of a character isn't exactly out of the realms of believability either.
 Her mother, on the other hand, would dodge that, though is given significantly less characterisation in Hero.